-She encouraged the customers to count the number of "Fs," which is more of a challenge than you might think because of the F at the end of the word "of" (which in addition to being at the end of the word is pronounced as a v).
-Thus, customers were often surprised when the waitress told them the correct number of Fs was six.
-They also gave her larger tips than those customers not given a card-an average tip of 22 percent versus an average tip of 19 percent.
+She encouraged the customers to count the number of "F's".
+Most people tend to miss the Fs in the words "OF" because they are pronounced "V." Thus, customers were often surprised when the waitress told them the correct number of Fs was six.
+They also gave her larger tips than those customers not given a card - an average tip of 22 percent versus an average tip of 19 percent.